 N. Huntingdon, PA

-The Illusion collar may help you regain some control on the walk, but I would like to remind you that it is not just about the tool.
+The Pack Leader Collar may help you regain some control on the walk, but I would like to remind you that it is not just about the tool.
 What is more important is the energy behind the tool.
 If you display weak or unsure energy, your dog will pick up on that, no matter what tool you are using.
 You need to change your energy and your outlook as well.
 Visualize a positive situation, and share that confident pack leader energy on the walk.

 The right dog professional can help guide you through the process of becoming a pack leader.
 In my opinion, a good dog profession will do two things: make your dog comfortable, and motivate and inspire you.